Qualifications and their levels

 Tertiary qualifications while still at school

-You may be able to study for tertiary qualifications as well as NCEA while at school.
+You may be able to study for tertiary or workplace qualifications as well as NCEA while at school.

-- Compare Study Options - compare earning and employment outcomes for different qualification levels
+- Compare Study Options - compare earnings at different qualification levels

-Some jobs need a certificate or diploma, and some have no formal entry qualifications
+You need a degree to do some jobs.
+For others you need a certificate or diploma, and some jobs have no formal entry qualifications.

-Micro-credentials are a way of recognising your skills and knowledge in a particular area that employers are looking for, such as repairing electric vehicle batteries.
-Some micro-credentials are registered on NZQCF but they aren’t formal qualifications.
+Micro-credentials recognise your skills and knowledge in an area that employers are looking for, such as repairing electric vehicle batteries.
+Some micro-credentials are registered on NZQCF.

 Find out more